The amazing LD System

 The programme is made up of 23 lesson topics arranged in the order you would most likely undertake them based on the level of difficulty (1 to 12) they present as shown on the course diagram below.
 Each lesson topic has a set of practical targets to achieve and a series of development exercises or learning steps you might choose to undertake as part of your actual driving lesson.

-The programme is split into 3 parts corresponding to whether the main focus of the lesson is on the development of control, road or traffic skills.
+The programme is split into 3 parts namely development of car control skills, road system skills and higher volume/speed traffic skills.
 The development of these skills over time is illustrated on the chart below assuming the lessons were conducted in a linear sequence.
-Next to it is a diagram to show how the system with is its small logical learning steps helps you to achieve optimum learning flow by making sure your ability is ready to successfully achieve each challenge as it comes along.
+Next to it is a diagram to show how the system develops your skills rapidly in small easy (but challenging) steps.
+Managing this process effectively creates something called optimum learning flow where your current ability/confidence is ideally matched to the learning challenge set resulting in continual success and rapid progress.

 You start by picking a lesson topic or topics from the course diagram in the workbook (see course diagram above) that you would like to cover on your next practical driving lesson.
 For each lesson topic chosen you would then;